Skip to main content

 • Available balance: €73,000

-💡The available balance includes all your Defacto loans, including those that you have requested via our partners.
+💡 The available balance reflects all your Defacto loans, including those requested through our partners.

 Did this answer your question?